Marine DC Wiring Basics

 If you’re installing more than one ring terminal onto a stud, the largest and therefore highest ampacity terminal should be installed first, with successively smaller and lower-ampacity terminals installed afterward (126.96.36.199.10.1).
 Also note 188.8.131.52.11, which states that “Ring and captive spade type terminal connectors shall be the same nominal size as the stud.”

 “184.108.40.206.1 Wiring shall be installed in a manner that will avoid magnetic loops in the area of the compass and magnetically sensitive devices.
 Wires that may create magnetic fields in this area shall run in twisted pairs.”

 ABYC recommends: “The shanks of terminals shall be protected against accidental shorting by the use of insulation barriers or sleeves, except for those used in grounding systems.”
 E-220.127.116.11.
 Heat shrink tubing, lined with adhesive, creates water, oil and acid-resistant seal, preventing corrosion at the electrical connection.
 It shrinks to one-third of its original size (a 3:1 shrink ratio).

 |Size||Shrinks to||Wire Range (AWG)|

 |3/4"||1/4"||6 - 2/0|

-Design rule: a change in six gauge numbers is a four times increase in wire size.
+Design rule: A change in six gauge numbers is a fourfold increase in wire size.
 When the wire size goes down two numbers (from 14 to 12), the amount of copper in the wire goes up by 59 percent.